golobluka/Apbi-proximity-measure/README.md

 * **`running_nsga_and_plotting.ipynb`:** This notebook executes the NSGA-II algorithm and plots the implemented proximity measures to evaluate their expected behavior.
 * **`checking_proximity_measure_values.ipynb`:** This notebook aims to reproduce the tables from the aforementioned paper, showcasing specific evaluations of the PBI and APBI proximity measures.

-**Current Findings:**

-In the last cell of `checking_proximity_measure_values.ipynb`, an error persists.
-Furthermore, the calculated values from our implementation differ considerably from the results presented in the paper.
-This discrepancy might indicate a potential error in the underlying methodology or implementation that requires further investigation.